sagemath/sagewiki_to_gh-2022-10-10/WordDesign.md

 error.
 We don't have to raise an error: we could always return a word with parent Words_all."

 === 2.
-Add doctests ===
+Add doctests (done) ===

 A bunch of stuff is missing doctests.

-Here is the coverage in date of June 25th:
+Here is the coverage in date of July 7:

 {{{
-~/sage-4.0/devel/sage-combinat/sage/combinat/words$ sage -coverage .
 alphabet.py: 100% (27 of 27)
 morphism.py: 100% (35 of 35)
 shuffle_product.py: 100% (14 of 14)
 suffix_trees.py: 100% (47 of 47)
-word.py: 100% (150 of 150)
+word.py: 100% (152 of 152)
-word_datatypes.pyx: 0% (0 of 61)
+word_datatypes.pyx: 76% (45 of 59)
 word_generators.py: 100% (20 of 20)
-word_infinite_datatypes.py: 81% (18 of 22)
+word_infinite_datatypes.py: 100% (18 of 18)
 word_options.py: 100% (1 of 1)
 words.py: 100% (38 of 38)

-Overall weighted coverage score:  84.3%
+Overall weighted coverage score:  96.6%
-Total number of functions:  415
+Total number of functions:  411
-We need    2 more function to get to 85% coverage.
-We need   23 more function to get to 90% coverage.
-We need   44 more function to get to 95% coverage.
+We need   10 more function to get to 99% coverage.
 }}}

-{{{word_infinite_datatypes.py}}} : Four concatenation functions introduced by Franco are still missing documentation and doctests.

-{{{word_datatypes.pyx}}} : There are already many doctest inside of this file but they are not seen by the coverage script.
+Everything but {{{word_datatypes.pyx}}} is at 100%, but the fact that this is not at 100% is an illusion.
+The coverage script does not detect the doctest inside pyx files correctly.
 I think that this problem is related to http://trac.sagemath.org/sage_trac/ticket/1795 which has a patch but still needs work.

 === 3.
 ReST the documentation (done) ===